Adaptive Neyman Allocation: Introduction

 \subsection{Roadmap}

 The paper is structured as follows.
 In Section~\ref{sec:Setup} we formally introduce adaptive Neyman allocation.
-In Section~\ref{sec:Optimization} we introduce an optimization framework.
-As an immediate implication, we show that without making any assumptions, the classical half-half allocation is optimal under this optimization framework.
+In Section~\ref{sec:Optimization} we introduce an optimization framework and show that the classical half-half allocation is optimal under this optimization framework.
 In Sections~\ref{sec:TwoStage} and~\ref{sec:MultiStage} we study the two-stage and multi-stage adaptive Neyman allocation problem, respectively.
-In Section~\ref{sec:InExpectation} we study some extensions of our results.
-In Section~\ref{sec:Simulation} we use online A/B testing data from a social media site to demonstrate the effectiveness of our adaptive Neyman allocation algorithm.
-In Section~\ref{sec:Conclusions} we conclude the paper and point out the limitations and future research directions.
-All the proofs are deferred to the Online Appendix.
+In Section~\ref{sec:Analysis} we study estimation and inference using adaptively collected data.
+In Section~\ref{sec:InExpectation} we extend our high probability guarantees into in expectation guarantees.
+In Sections~\ref{sec:Simulation} and~\ref{sec:Synthetic} we use online A/B testing data from a social media site and synthetic data to demonstrate the effectiveness of our adaptive Neyman allocation algorithm.
+In Section~\ref{sec:Conclusions} we conclude the paper and point out some limitations and future research directions.
+All mathematical details are deferred to the Online Appendix.